MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-493-Laboratory-Requirements/subpart-R-Enforcement-Procedures/section-493.1834.md

 (c) *Basis for imposing a civil money penalty.* CMS may impose a civil money penalty against any laboratory determined to have condition level deficiencies regardless of whether those deficiencies pose immediate jeopardy.

-(d) *Amount of penalty* - (1) *Factors considered.* In determining the amount of the penalty, CMS takes into account the following factors:
+(d) *Amount of penalty*—(1) *Factors considered.* In determining the amount of the penalty, CMS takes into account the following factors:

 (i) The nature, scope, severity, and duration of the noncompliance.